Neat Launches Beta of 'Selfie' Banking App - Fleximize

 Mobile payments across the globe are growing and are expected to reach $620 billion this year, up from $450 billion last year, according to research company TrendForce.

-If you’re in Hong Kong, Neat has opened a waiting list for early access users here.
+If you were in Hong Kong, Neat even had an open waiting list for early access users.